Apothecary

 What element is Meadowsweet associated with?

-Meadowsweet is associated with the Air element and the sign of Gemini, Cancer, and resonates with the Heart chakra.
+Meadowsweet is associated with the Air element, the signs of Gemini and Cancer, and resonates with the Heart chakra.

 What planet rules Meadowsweet?